Fred Beal: Gastonia reconsidered

 In the Loray Mill strike in Gastonia, the politically isolated NTWU again led workers (many, like Beal's parents in Lawrence, failed farmers) to defeat.
 Demanding a forty-hour week at twenty dollars and again (a demand Beal omits to mention in his memoir) equal pay for women, they were discharged, beaten and evicted from their company-owned homes.
-The Party's determination to bring out "the political nature of the conflict" played to the employers's anti-communist rhetoric (George Pershing, who shadowed Beal throughout, announced to his first Gastonia audience that he was a "Bolshevist" sent by the Party to spearhead "a gigantic movement in the entire South" to overturn the rule of capital).
-While the constant portrayal of Beal and his associates at a menace to "American tradition and American government" may have had little impact on the strikers, it helped sanction the authorities's resort to violence, and made it more difficult for the central issues of the strike to be considered by the wider community on their merits.
+The Party's determination to bring out "the political nature of the conflict" played to the employers' anti-communist rhetoric (George Pershing, who shadowed Beal throughout, announced to his first Gastonia audience that he was a "Bolshevist" sent by the Party to spearhead "a gigantic movement in the entire South" to overturn the rule of capital).
+While the constant portrayal of Beal and his associates at a menace to "American tradition and American government" may have had little impact on the strikers, it helped sanction the authorities' resort to violence, and made it more difficult for the central issues of the strike to be considered by the wider community on their merits.

 In the final act, Beal believed that he and his six co-defendants had been deliberately sacrificed.
 Acting on party instructions, witnesses went beyond testimony about the circumstances of the shooting of the Police Chief Orville F. Anderholt: a sequence of events in which strikers were attacked and Beal's fellow NTWU organizer and the balladeer of the struggle, Ella May Wiggins, was killed.
 They made speeches.
 Edith Miller of the Young Communist League volunteered she was teaching the children of the strikers communist doctrine.
 The uproar "shattered" any prospect of an acquittal.
 The prosecution made "the overthrow by force of the constitution of the United States of America", advocated by a party that was "a branch of the Soviet Union of Russia", the effective charge.
-Much was also made of Beal's "notorious advocacy of social equality among the races" (to the Beal's dismay, supporters sought to seat an alternative black-and-white "jury" in the public gallery), The only reason he and his co-defendants were able to leave town was because the judge, to the surprise of many, allowed bail and set the bond (provided by the American Civil Liberties Union) comparatively low.
+Much was also made of Beal's "notorious advocacy of social equality among the races" (to Beal's dismay, supporters sought to seat an alternative black-and-white "jury" in the public gallery), The only reason he and his co-defendants were able to leave town was because the judge, to the surprise of many, allowed bail and set the bond (provided by the American Civil Liberties Union) comparatively low.

 The party was thus deprived of the opportunity to mount another Sacco-and-Venzetti-scale united-front campaign.
-This had already been in the making, with party-controlled International Labour Defense (ILD) raising funds on the cry "SHALL SACCO and VANZETTI HAVE DIED IN VAIN?, Help Smash the Gastonia Murder Frameup".
+This had already been in the making, with party-controlled International Labour Defense (ILD) raising funds on the cry "SHALL SACCO and VANZETTI HAVE Died in vain?, Help Smash the Gastonia Murder Frameup".

 After sentencing in Gastonia, Clarence Miller wrote to Max Bedacht, acting CPUSA leader, warning him that Beal had "lost faith in the Party".
 Beal later told the journalist and civil-rights advocate Harry Golden, that Bedacht's predecessor, William Z. Foster, "had directed the whole Gastonia show and that the people in the Kremlin insisted on getting weekly reports".